Carnap/Carnap-Documentation/doc/qualitative.md

     | * I contain multitudes.
     ```

+As above, answers should be typed as you want them displayed.

 Answers marked with a `+` or a `*` must be selected for a correct answer, and
 other answers must not be selected.
 Answers marked with a `-` or a `+` will be
 pre-selected.
 So the result of the above is: